6 Instagram Best Practices For Magazines [Analysis]

 Ideally you’ll have a photo in which your product is advertised, or a series of branded photos that can be used on and outside of Instagram.

-Takeaway #3: Photos get more likes.
+Instagram Best Practice #3: Photos get more likes.
 Videos get more comments

 In our study, the majority of Instagram posts are photos, much like outside of our study.
+Which leads us to one of the top Instagram best practices you’ll ever learn.

 When we break it down to specific magazines, you can see the tendency of posting pictures, rather than video or other types of material, for most of the followed accounts.